jonathanbossenger/wp-debug/README.md

 Please use the [GitHub issues](https://github.com/jonathanbossenger/wp-debug/issues) page to report bugs or request features.

+## Changelog

+### 1.0.1

+- Fixed an error where the app doesn't quit in macOS properly
+- Cleaned up some of the build process

+### 1.0.0

+- Initial release

 ## Technical Stack

 - Electron - Desktop application framework